Clever-ISA/Clever-ISA/specs/Toolchain.md

 ## Target Features

-Each extension should be given a correponding target feature name.
-The names for the following target names are given as follows, including the version of the clever ISA targetted where it should start being enabled by default:
+Each extension should be given a corresponding target feature name.
+The names for the following target names are given as follows, including the version of the clever ISA targeted where it should start being enabled by default:

 |  Extension    | Feature | Default Since |
 |---------------|---------|---------------|